 Inference: The 95% confidence interval of the ratio of geometric mean serum LDL levels is (0.85mg/dL, 0.98mg/dL).
 The two-sided p-value is 0.0128.
 With α = 0.05, we can reject the null hypothesis that the difference in means is zero.
 We conclude that there is a difference in mean serum LDL levels defined by vital status at 5 years, with those surviving having a higher mean serum LDL level (122.83mg/dL) compared to those who died (112.01mg/dL).

+Score: 8

+Comments: Geometric mean serum LDL was 123 mg/dL among the 606 subjects who survived at least 5 years after study enrollment and 112 mg/dL among the 119 subjects who died within 5 years

 Methods: A chi-square test of independence is conducted on the distributions of 5-year mortality rate and dichotomized serum LDL levels (160mg/dL as cut-off point).